-Social media platforms provide you with a wide audience that may not be reachable through other outlets.
-With almost 1.5 billion users and a robust dashboard for dialing in to specific target markets, Facebook is one of the most attractive options for marketers who are looking to establish brand awareness as well as push particular products and services.
-Here is a look at the options Facebook and Twitter offers for paid posts.
-Likewise LinkedIn has a few options and their terminology is similar and easily confused.
-Read this blog post to learn what is the difference between a sponsored post and a paid ad?
+Social media is a great way to market your business.
+With almost 1.5 billion users and a robust dashboard for dialing in to specific target markets, Facebook and LinkedIn are a couple of the best options for marketers who are looking to establish brand awareness as well as push particular products and services.
+Here is a look at the options Facebook and LinkedIn offers for paid posts.

 When businesses first turned to Facebook and LinkedIn for online marketing, all they had to do was create interesting posts and anyone who liked or followed the page would see them.
 Over the years, however, social media has made changes to what people see and how often posts from businesses are shown, even if they are not promotional posts.
-Today, in order for companies to get their posts in front of more than just a handful of their followers, they have to shell out some cash.
+Today, in order for companies to get their posts in front of more than just a handful of their followers, they typically have to pay for viewers.

-A boosted post is one that is pushed into more newsfeeds of people who like your page and their friends, or people that you target based on location, age, gender, and interests.
-It works in the "native" environment of the social media site.
+A boosted post is one that is pushed into more news feeds of people who like your page and their friends, or people that you target based on location, age, gender, and interests.
 You have the option of boosting any existing post on your timeline, and when you have a post that is getting more engagement than most of your others, Facebook will even suggest boosting it to get even better results.
 In LinkedIn, it's called a Sponsored Update.

 Things to Remember